 Clive has travelled the world to study this knowledge from all the leading innovators and researchers in the field.
-Since 1992, when Clive became a Teaching Diplomat of the International Board of Applied Kinesiology, he has travelled throughout Europe teaching other health professionals how to use Applied Kinesiology in their practices to change lives and make a difference.
+Since 1992, when Clive became a Teaching Diplomat of the International Board of Applied Kinesiology, he has taught other health professionals throughout Europe to use Applied Kinesiology in their practices to change lives and make a difference.

 Used sensibly and with intelligence it is a remarkably effective approach.
-The great advantage of AK is that the Practitioner no longer needs to rely entirely on chemicals or invasive technology to treat the Patient.
-AK provides a system whereby the practitioner works with the Patient and the Patient is able to be actively involved in their treatment and has an immediate source of feedback through muscle testing.
-In this way, the Patient is able to adopt a much greater sense of responsibility towards their illness and can have a greater awareness of their body’s dysfunction.
+The great advantage of Applied Kinesiology is that the practitioner no longer needs to rely entirely on chemicals or invasive technology to treat a patient.
+Applied Kinesiology provides a system where the patient is able to be actively involved in their treatment and has an immediate source of feedback through muscle testing.
+In this way, the patient is able to adopt a much greater sense of responsibility towards their illness and can have a greater awareness of their body’s dysfunction.

-AK gives a better insight into body function but it must be emphasised that it is used in conjunction with standard diagnostic tests- X-rays, physical diagnosis, history, blood tests and other relevant investigations.
-AK examination enhances the standard diagnosis and is enhanced by standard diagnosis.
+Applied Kinesiology gives a better insight into body function, but it must be emphasised that it does so in conjunction with standard diagnostic tests: X-rays, physical diagnosis, a patient’s case history, blood tests and other relevant investigations.
+Applied Kinesiology examination both enhances the standard diagnosis and is enhanced by standard diagnosis.

-At Helix House Clive uses AK in most interactions with his Patients whether you are seeking help for a painful knee, fatigue, coming for help with learning difficulties like dyslexia with the Sunflower Therapy or even at times during NLP coaching sessions.
+At Helix House, Clive uses Applied Kinesiology in most interactions with his Patients whether you are seeking help for a painful knee, fatigue, learning difficulties like dyslexia, or even at times during Neuro-Linguistic Programming coaching sessions.
 To find out even more about this remarkable approach read on………

 Applied Kinesiology enables a skilled practitioner to evaluate exactly what needs to be treated, and also whether the treatment was effective.
 It can often aid in solving a difficult or longstanding health problems that have remained hidden from other methods of diagnosis.

-A basic principle of applied Kinesiology is that the body is self-correcting and self-maintaining.
-As George Goodheart DC, the originator of the approach says, diagnose the need, supply the need, and observe the results.
+A basic principle of Applied Kinesiology is that the body is self-correcting and self-maintaining.
+As George Goodheart, DC, the originator of the approach said: diagnose the need, supply the need, and observe the results.

-At its core, applied Kinesiology uses the precise tool of muscle testing.
-This has been called, functional neurology.
-This is because muscle testing provides the opportunity to observe the workings of the nervous system, so allowing diagnosis of an unparalleled accuracy and refinement.
+At its core, Applied Kinesiology uses the precise tool of muscle testing.
+This has been described as functional neurology, because muscle testing provides the opportunity to observe the workings of the nervous system, allowing diagnosis of an unparalleled accuracy and refinement.